pzstar/viral/readme.txt

 == Changelog ==
+= 1.7.7 - Jul 03, 2022 =
+* Pinterest Social Share icon displaying error when there is not featured image - fixed
+* Added option to hide all upgrade text - Added

 = 1.7.6 - Apr 06, 2022 =
 * Option to display featured image in the single post added